cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ### Webhook Monitor

-On startup, Kyverno's `Webhook Monitor` component generates a self-signed certificate, or uses a user-provided certificate, and auto-creates the webhook configurations required to register Kyverno as an admission webhook.
-The component also periodically monitors if Kyverno is receiving webhook events and recreates the certificate and webhook registration if needed.
+On startup, Kyverno's `Webhook Monitor` component generates a self-signed certificate (or uses a user-provided certificate) and auto-creates the webhook configurations required to register Kyverno as an admission webhook.
+The component also periodically monitors if Kyverno is receiving webhook events and recreates the certificate and webhook configurations if needed.

 ### Generate Controller